alexp2603/2048/README.md

 Purpose of the project:
 Learning front end development by using vanilla HTML/JS/CSS with a particular focus on classes/IDs, selectors, and logic.
 Will then move on to learning more advanced front end frameworks.

+Update 0.5.2 March 6th 2017

+Working on some styling for the page

 Update 0.5.1

 Commented some of the code for better reading